andrewgurn/networkfleetapi/README.md

 # networkfleetapi
 networkfleetapi is a PHP class that connects to Verizon's NetworkFleet API and helps you grab data

 This is a work in progess.
-As of now it'll get you connected and you can pass in queries you contruct yourself.
+As of now it'll get you connected and you can pass in queries you construct yourself.
 I am working on the functions that do the queries for you as I get the itme to doo so.

 # composer installation
 Add this repo to your composer.json and require it.
 For example: